securewithpankaj/Prompt-Engineering-Demo/Projects/article-summarizer/modes/tone_variations_prompt.md

 Summarize the article in a formal and humorous tone:

-AI is like a smart robot brain.
-It helps things like Siri and Netflix work better.
-It learns what we like and helps us find things faster.
+The concept of artificial intelligence has been around for decades, but it's only in recent years that AI has started to become a part of our everyday lives.
+From smart assistants like Siri and Alexa to personalized recommendations on Netflix, AI is changing how we interact with technology.